UltimateZero/pfleglisoft-task/README.md

 I had no idea what's _requests_ so I just assume it's the total customers count (not just last month).

+Apparently there were supposed to be some images above each KPI, but they weren't visible in _kpis.png_ so I just left them blank.

 Go to _imports/api/db.js_ and uncomment the `seed()` function call to seed the database with random data on the first run.

 **Steps to run**